Culture & Sights in Lapinlahti - Museums, Art & National Landscapes

 • Museum of Fine Arts Eemil

-The Museum of Fine Arts Eemil is a year-round cultural destination for art lovers and the whole family, located just a few kilometers from Highway 5 along the Kuopio–Iisalmi route.
+The Museum of Fine Arts Eemil is a year-round cultural destination for art lovers and the whole family, located just a few kilometres off National Road 5 along the Kuopio–Iisalmi route.
 The museum, dedicated to sculptor Eemil Halonen (1875–1950), features works by members of the Halonen family of artists as well as several rotating exhibitions each year.
-The museum focuses on art from North Savo.
+The museum focuses on art from North Savo

 Discover more

-• Open in summertime The Finnish Settlement Museum
+• Open in summertime The Settlement Farm Museum of Finland

-Step back in time to the post-war era at the Finnish Settlement Museum in the village of Alapitkä.
-This unique museum preserves the authentic home and lifestyle of the Mure family, who were resettled here from Karelia after WWII.
+Step back in time to the post-war era at the Settlement Farm Museum in the village of Alapitkä, Lapinlahti.
+This unique museum preserves the authentic home and lifestyle of the Mure family, who were resettled here from Karelia after World War II.

 Discover more